 Section 3.
 Directors shall be elected for two-year terms of office with no restrictions on the number of successive terms.
 All candidates run at-large.
 Directorships shall be filled according to the largest number of votes received.
-The votes shall be decided by a flip of a coin by the President in the presence of the candidates involved in the case of a tie vote.
+Tie votes shall be decided by a flip of a coin by the President in the presence of the candidates involved in the case of a tie vote.

 Section 4.
 The Board of Directors may fill any vacancies in the offices of President, Vice President, Secretary and Treasurer unless said vacancy occurs within two (2) months preceding a regularly scheduled election.
 In such case, the office shall remain vacant pending the new election of officers.
-A vacancy in the office of director from any cause other than expiration of term shall be filled by the Board for the balance of the term providing such vacancy occurs more than two months preceding a regularly scheduled election.
+A vacancy in the office of Director from any cause other than expiration of term shall be filled by the Board for the balance of the term providing such vacancy occurs more than two months preceding a regularly scheduled election.
 Any Board member absent for three consecutive meetings without valid excuse may be removed from the Board and replaced.
-Valid excuse shall be determined by a majority vote at a regular meeting of the Board.
+Valid excuses shall be determined by a majority vote at a regular meeting of the Board.

 President and Vice President

 Section 2.
 The Vice President shall assume the duties and functions of the President in his/her absence.
-In the event of a vacancy in the office of the president by reason of resignation, death or otherwise, the Vice President shall fill the office and assume the duties and functions of the President until the Board fills the vacancy.
+In the event of a vacancy in the office of the President by reason of resignation, death or otherwise, the Vice President shall fill the office and assume the duties and functions of the President until the Board fills the vacancy.

 Meetings and Elections

 Section 5.
-The term of each office shall begin at the first meeting of the Board following the election with an installation of newly elected Officers and Board members.
-Newly elected Officers and Board members shall remain in office under the terms of Article IV.
+The term of each office shall begin at the first meeting of the Board following the election with an installation of newly-elected Officers and Board members.
+Newly-elected Officers and Board members shall remain in office under the terms of Article IV.